 An alternative to a registered Group Life scheme is an excepted scheme, which would not be tested against the LTA.
 Although an alternative, they are more complicated.
 Especially with regards to inheritance tax rules, which apply to the discretionary trusts required during set up.

-EXPERT TIP 🤓
+SPECIALIST TIP 🤓

-If you are unsure of how this affects you as a business or as an individual it’s important to speak with a pensions expert, like one of the team at Drewberry.
+If you are unsure of how this affects you as a business or as an individual it’s important to speak with a pensions specialist, like one of the team at Drewberry.
 Don’t hesitate to contact us on 02084327333 or email help@drewberry.co.uk.

 There will be an increase in the tax-relieved amount that individuals can contribute to their pensions.
 The amount has been raised by 50%, from £40,000 per year to £60,000.